top of page

 Cues for the Athlete

 For powerful athletes, beyond the 10-meter mark, there may be some drive phase left as the hips and body continue to assume a taller position.
-Velocity should be increasing as the body becomes more upright and is transitioning into the top speed gear.
+Velocity should be increasing as the body becomes more upright and there is the "pelvic repositioning" described in previous blogs to transition into the top speed gear.
 This transition occurs sooner in the 40 than in the 100-meter dash.
 A key is for the athlete is to be able to attain high velocities soon enough to be able to use them over as much of the 40-yard dash as possible as I stated earlier.
 See my Max Velocity blog.

 In the 100 there is a noticeable bounciness to top speed, as learning to apply vertical forces effectively is critically important.
 For the 40, with the adjusted rhythm, there won't be quite the bouncing.
 See my "Max Velocity" blog for details of applying vertical forces.